Testabro/interprocessComms/README.md

 # An inter-process message queue
+A better implementation of this idea has already been addressed with a maintained production ready solution @ https://github.com/grpc
  This is an experiment to use a boost library feature as a process interface that can produce and consume pre formatted messages.
 The idea is to define a protocol that can exchange changes in configuration from one process to the next without an explicit notify or call back.

  ##### Current challanges: